Was Jesus a real historical person? Did he die on a cross? Did he rise from the dead? How do we know?

 Ancient texts which give accounts of Jesus

 A number of ancient non-Christian sources refer to Jesus, and they are often hostile to the Christian account.
-Many of them deny miraculous explanations of Jesus life, and some contain a violent tone toward the early Christians.
+Some of them contain a violent tone toward the early Christians.
 But they can all provide us with valuable details about what happened which are additional to the Bible.

 An ancient secular Roman historian Thallus, lived between AD 5-60.
 His works are no longer existent, but another historian, Julius Africanus who wrote in AD 220 mentions Thallus.
-In the Gospel of Mark 15.33, we read, “And when the sixth hour had come, there was darkness over the whole land until the ninth hour.”
+In the Gospel of Mark 15.33, we read about a supernatural darkness.
 Julius writes, “This darkness Thallus in the third book of his History, calls, as appears to me without reason, an eclipse of the sun….
 Phlegon records that, in the time of Tiberius Ceasar, at full moon, there was a full eclipse of the sun from the sixth hour until the ninth- manifestly that one of which we speak.”7

 Titacus who was a Roman historian and senator writing in the early second century, mentioned Christ, his execution by Pontius Pilate and the existence of early Christians in Rome in his final work, Annals (c.
 AD 116), book 15, chapter 44.

 “Hence to suppress the rumor, he Falsely charged with the guilt, and punished Christians, who were Hated for their enormities.
 Christus, the founder of the name, was Put to death by Pontius Pilate, procurator of Judea in the reign Of Tiberius: but the pernicious superstition, repressed for a time Broke out again, not only through Judea, where the mischief Originated, but through the city of Rome also, where all things Hideous and shameful from every part of the world find their Center and become popular.“8